ryantaylor-cu/remote-access/_episodes/07-permissions.md

 We will be talking about permissions on Linux files and directories.
 These permissions allow you to decide who can access your data.
 Perhaps you want to have all your files restricted so only you can access them.
 Or you can choose to share certain files and directories with your colleagues.

 We have already seen how to connect to a remote Linux computer using ssh.
 Each of us has our own username and password to do so - Linux computers have more than one user account.
-One set of permissions is affiliated with a file's user.

 Users are also collected into groups.
 All users are in one primary group and can optionally be in other groups as well.
 Some Linux systems have a primary group per user.
 Other systems may have one primary group shared for all users.
-There is another set of permissions affiliated with a file's group.

 ## Performing Administrative Tasks